artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

    **Remember**, you will run into problems if you don't replace the slug!
    You can use the generate slugs task to do so; see :ref:`cli-generate-slugs`.
-Remember as well: if you are trying to replace a randomnly generated slug, but you haven't filled in the data field from which the slug is normally derived prior to deleting the old slug (see :ref:`slugs-in-atom` for more on how slugs are generated in AtoM), you will end up with another randomly generated slug!
+Remember as well: if you are trying to replace a randomly generated slug, but you haven't filled in the data field from which the slug is normally derived prior to deleting the old slug (see :ref:`slugs-in-atom` for more on how slugs are generated in AtoM), you will end up with another randomly generated slug!